Sophia-Nabil/Personal-Portfolio-Website/README.md

-# Personal-Portfolio-Website
+# PortFolio_Website
-A responsive and interactive portfolio website built with HTML, CSS, JavaScript, and Bootstrap.
-Showcases personal projects, skills, and contact information in a clean, modern layout designed for easy navigation and mobile compatibility.
+Complete Portfolio Website with Bootstrap - HTML/CSS In this project, we are going to learn and build how to create a complete portfolio website with bootstrap using HTML and CSS.
+We will understand everything from scratch.

+## To execute this project just open index.html file in the browser.